scorpido74/azure-docs.nl-nl/articles/cognitive-services/Bing-Spell-Check/quickstarts/csharp.md

     }
     ```

 3. Doe hetzelfde voor uw zoekparameters.
-Voeg uw markt code toe na `mkt=`.
-De markt code is het land van waaruit u de aanvraag maakt.
-Voeg ook de modus voor spelling controle toe na `&mode=`.
-De modus is `proof` (de meeste spelling-en grammatica fouten worden onderschept) of `spell` (de meeste spelling wordt niet zo veel grammaticale fouten onderschept).
+Append your market code after `mkt=`.
+The market code is the country you make the request from.
+Also, append your spell-check mode after `&mode=`.
+Mode is either `proof` (catches most spelling/grammar errors) or `spell` (catches most spelling but not as many grammar errors).

     ```csharp
     static string params_ = "mkt=en-US&mode=proof";